Bar Standards Board

 The BSB's functions were originally carried out by the General Council of the Bar, the barristers' representative body, until 2006 when the Bar Council created the BSB as an independent regulator.
 The Legal Services Board has once - in 2013 - questioned the independence of the BSB from the Bar Council.

+Governance

 The BSB's governing board meets monthly at its headquarters in High Holborn, London, and holds public and private sessions.
 It has a majority of lay (non-barrister) members and the remainder are barristers.
 Its chair is Kathryn Stone OBE.
 The vice-chair is Andrew Mitchell KC. since January 2021.
 He replaced Naomi Ellenbogen KC who was appointed to the High Court on 2 November 2020.

 Members of the BSB's board as of December 2019 are: